Factoring Fees – What You Should Expect

 How Are Factoring Rates Calculated?

 How much should your company expect to pay in fees when working with a factoring company?
+What are factoring services going to cost you?
 Factoring fees are based on the following:

 - Yearly sales volume

 - The typical length of time it takes for your customers to pay